 Spraying the fur coat with water while brushing prevents it from getting dry and shedding more than usual.
 Brushing also gives a chance to inspect the fur coat for ticks, fleas, or any injuries that may not be seen easily.

-Depending on their coat amount, colour, and lifestyle, Havanese dogs need frequent baths once or twice a week.
+Depending on their coat amount, color, and lifestyle, Havanese dogs need frequent baths once or twice a week.
 Be sure to check out dog shampoos and conditioners that are suitable for the pup’s specific coat.

 Living Conditions & Adaptability